• Skip to primary navigation

 This post may contain affiliate links, please see our privacy policy for details.

 Coconut almond dulce de leche cookies on a wooden cutting board with a yellow napkin under the board.
 Small plate with dulce de leche in it on the upper right side.
 Small glass bowl with shredded coconut on the left side next to the cutting board.
 Three cookies scattered in front of the board.
-Few almonds and shredded coconut sprinkled around. this recipe
+Few almonds and shredded coconut sprinkled around.

 I didn’t really plan for it.
 After taking a look in the pantry, I saw the shredded coconut and knew I wanted to make something with it.
 Then, I looked at The Flavor Bible for inspiration and flavor combination ideas.
 And in less than an hour, I had crunchy, chewy, caramel-y bites of joy.